 The important thing to remember about herb gardens is that they are relatively easy to cultivate and will do well as long as they have good drainage and ample sun.
-Culinary herbs add great beauty to the landscape and provide variety and flavor to any recipe in which they are used.
+Growing herbs adds great beauty to the landscape and provide variety and flavor to any recipe in which they are used.
 Click on the articles below for guides, ideas and more.

 How to grow this kitchen herb favorite from seed and transplants.

 When the abundant moisture of spring has given way to drier summer conditions, it’s time to plant oregano.
 Both culinary and decorative — it’s delicate blossoms will attract pollinators to your garden as well as make for attractive additions to salads — oregano is one of the most rewarding herbs to grow.
 It can be started from seed, but buying plants is the easiest way to get them started (they can also be propagated from cuttings or from root divisions).
 Oregano is hardy to zone 5 and can be overwintered in zone 4 with a thick covering of straw or mulch.
 It’s a perennial and will provide tasty leaves and flowers for years before it becomes too woody and sharply flavored.
 To encourage longevity, cut plants back almost to the ground at the end of the growing season.
 Often grown in containers, oregano also grows well in terraces and rock gardens.
 A Mediterranean plant, it likes full sun but will tolerate some shade, as I found out growing it in an old tub under a pear tree in the Pacific Northwest.
 Oregano isn’t fussy about soil conditions but does require good drainage.
 It needs little water and is perfect for moisture-sensitive xeriscapes. (more…)